qbentil/Healthy-Food/README.md

 # Run the project
 $ npm start

-# The server will initialize in the <http://localhost:3000>
+# The server will initialize and open in the browser on the port: 19002.
+Scan the QR code with the Expo app on your phone to run the app.

 ```

 <!-- ## :memo: License ##